brillout/goldpage/docs/goldpage-vs-others.template.md

 (React, Vue, RNW, Preact, ...) and any tool (Redux, React Router, ...).
 Here again, our interface is simple and powerful.

+These two examples are just the tip of the iceberg.
+We believe that a simple design is key to ambitious (and easily maintainable) projects.
+We elaborate more in the next section.

 !INLINE ./snippets/section-footer.md #readme

 ### Flexible & Rock-solid

-Not only does our design makes
+Not only does our design make
-Goldpage easy to use
-a stable and stable contract between you (Goldpage users) and us (Goldand maintainers), this also makes Goldpage's rock-solid.
-Because a stable interface
+Goldpage simple and powerful
+but it also makes the life of the Goldpage maintainers much easier.

 For example,
-the `htmlRender` and `domRender` functions we have seen in the previous section allow you to easily integrate Goldpage with other tools (Redux, React Router, etc.) which is crucial for the life of a Goldpage maintainers;
+our `htmlRender`/`domRender` interface (seen in the previous section) allows you to easily integrate Goldpage with the ecosystem (Redux, React Router, etc.).
-other tool (Next.js, Gatsby, ...) maintainers suffer from the problem that they integrate poorly leading to an explosion of GitHub issues and required maintenance work to answer users and write ad-hoc patchs.
+In contrast, others (Next.js, Gatsby, ...) integrate poorly with the ecosystem.
+This means that their users open a GitHub ticket every time they fail to integrate with the ecosystem leading to an explosion of GitHub tickets.
+This is hell for maintainers: they have to answer all these tickets and constantly ad-hoc patch a broken design.

 The same goes for Goldpage's internal APIs.
-For example, our core is agnostic to the web app bundler we use;
+For example, our core is agnostic to the bundler;
 we currently use Webpack but we will migrate to Parcel v2 once it's released.
-(Parcel v2 will bring numerous benefits over Webpack.)
+(Parcel v2 will bring numerous benefits.)

-Goldpage is about 10k lines of code which is tiny compared to other tools.
+Goldpage is about 10k lines of code which is very little compared to others.
+This is thanks to our great care to design.

 Ultimately, our simple design decreases our developing work by up to an order of magnitude &mdash;
 the work of one maintainer can be as effective as the work of up to 10 maintainers.